 Simple Rules, Powerful Changes

 These simple examples just scratch the surface of what you can accomplish with our Style Guides.
-Soon, we’ll share how you can create more advanced rules using tokens and basic code.
+In this article, we share how you can create more advanced rules using tokens and basic code.
+Check it out now!

 Feel free to share any feedback, questions, or comments on the Style Guide with us at email@example.com.